HOW TO NEEDLE FELT A FESTIVE WREATH AND GARLAND?

 Time to make: 60 minutes

-Subscribe to my YOUTUBE CHANNEL for new tutorial notifications
+Subscribe to my YOUTUBE CHANNEL for new tutorial notifications.

-Everything you need to know is covered, from needle felting your basic body shape at the start to putting it all together, in simple bite size chunks that will give you the confidence to continue with this fabulously addictive craft.
+Everything you need to know is covered, from needle felting your basic body shape at the start to putting it all together, in simple bite size chunks that will give you the creative confidence to continue with this fabulously addictive craft.

 1 BASIC BODY SHAPE – 12 minutes